 3 questions to learn if your baby's gut is healthy.

-The past several decades have seen an increase in the number of infants with gut dysbiosis.
-During this same time period, there has been a concomitant increase in the incidence of eczema, allergies, obesity, and diabetes.1-3 Research indicates these two events may be related—and improving the gut microbiome can make an impact.
+The past several decades have seen a significant increase in infant gut dysbiosis, along with a rapid rise in the incidence of eczema, allergies, obesity, and diabetes.10, 15, 33 Research indicates these two events may be related—and solving gut dysbiosis can make an impact.

-Research on the gut microbiome has led to the discovery of hundreds of species of bacteria.
-The species Bifidobacterium is one of the most important when it comes to the infant gut microbiome, and multiple Bifidobacterium subspecies exist—but only Bifidobacterium longum subsp. infantis (or B. infantis) has specifically co-evolved with human breast milk to thrive in the infant gut.
-Evivo was developed by scientists who were instrumental in identifying the symbiotic relationship between B. infantis and infants.
+Research on the gut microbiome has led to the identification of hundreds of types of bacteria.
+Bifidobacterium is one of the most abundant when it comes to the infant gut microbiome, but of the many Bifidobacterium species and subspecies that exist, only Bifidobacterium longum subsp. infantis (B. infantis) is uniquely adapted to utilize human breastmilk to colonize and provide benefit to the infant gut.

-Evivo, in combination with HMOs, is clinically proven to restore the infant gut microbiome to its original, natural state, setting infants up for improved health.
-Feeding Evivo with breast milk during the first 0–6 months of life is a key component to establishing a healthy infant gut microbiome—setting a foundation for lifelong health.
+Choosing a probiotic for infant use requires the selection of a bacterium that is appropriate for both the developmental stage, as well as for the available food source.
+Evivo, in combination with HMOs, is clinically proven to effectively and efficiently restore colonization of B. infantis to the infant gut microbiome and suppress the abundance of pathogenic bacteria.
+Feeding Evivo along with breastmilk during the first 6 months of life is a key component to establishing a healthy infant gut microbiome—setting a foundation for lifelong health.

 Get the latest updates.

 Evivo, a live beneficial bacteria, is shipped 2-day delivery in an insulated cool-pack to maximize time spent at extreme temperatures.
 But don’t worry, Evivo will withstand a wide range of temperatures through the hottest and coldest seasons!

 See our FAQs for more information about Orders, Shipping, & Evivo's Return Policy.

 Notify me when available